-All brokerage firms trading through Toronto Stock Exchange, TSX Venture Exchange or MX must be members of a recognized SRO which regulates its members.
-These organizations regulate the broker-client relationships, business conduct, and capital adequacy of their members.
+All brokerage firms trading through Toronto Stock Exchange, TSX Venture Exchange, or MX must be members of a recognized SRO which regulates its members.
+These organizations regulate the broker-client relationships, business conduct and capital adequacy of their members.
 This regulation seeks to maintain the credibility of marketplaces, protect investors' interests and instill investor confidence by addressing general issues of trading ethics and investor protection in the markets.
-Participating organizations and member firms (collectively, "POs") trading on Toronto Stock Exchange and TSX Venture Exchange, and Canadian approved participants trading on MX are regulated by IIROC.
-Foreign approved participants trading through MX must be regulated by a recognized SRO or regulator in their jurisdiction.
+All brokerage firms that trade through TMX Select must be IIROC members.
+Participating organizations and member firms (collectively, "POs") trading on Toronto Stock Exchange, TSX Venture Exchange, subscribers trading on TMX Select and Canadian-approved participants trading on MX are regulated by IIROC.
+Foreign-approved participants trading through MX must be regulated by a recognized SRO or regulator in their jurisdiction.
 The exchanges, however, also have criteria for access to their markets.